AMWA-TV/is-06/README.md

 * [NOTICE](NOTICE) -- Disclaimer
 * Use Cases: The list of use cases were used to create the required API
 * API: The API specification with the necessary schemas
-* Examples:  Using the API, there are some examples to guide the implementation.
+* Examples:  Using the API, there are some examples to guide the implementation